JonHertzig/practice-leadership-handbook/assent.rst

 Paying attention to language
 ----------------------------

-This means **listening, and learning the language** in which they express their needs, problems and desires, and finding ways to frame your vision around them.
+This means **listening, and learning the language** in which they express their needs, problems, and desires, and finding ways to frame your vision around them.
 It's your job to make it comfortable for them to try on.

-It must not mean **distorting your vision, diluting your ambitions or obscuring the truth**.
+It must not mean **distorting your vision, diluting your ambitions, or obscuring the truth**.
 You need to own all those with complete confidence.
 But, by listening actively to what people say and how they say it, and being sensitive to the needs and values they express, you can let them see how your vision can fit them too.

 ..  admonition:: Example from documentation practice

-    I used many early conversations at Canonical to learn what was on people minds about documentation.
-Often, the language they used didn't align well with what I had planned - less that it disagreed, than failed to engage.
+    I used many early conversations at Canonical to learn what was on people's minds about documentation.
+Often, the language they used didn't align well with what I had planned --- less that it disagreed than failed to engage.
 I had to work hard to understand the needs being expressed in that language, and find ways to use the same language to show the value I had to offer, before expecting others to adopt my language.

     Later, whenever I heard *my* language being repeated back to me, I knew that this was a point where someone had tried on an idea I was offering.
 This was them telling me that they found it comfortable to wear.

-`Workbook - paying attention to language <https://docs.google.com/document/d/18_OOHIZJ8SQASDjdrtgU9TzLSZDl0fa91eGfHQsODM4/edit#heading=h.bosoc6wbso2g>`_
+`Workbook -- paying attention to language <https://docs.google.com/document/d/18_OOHIZJ8SQASDjdrtgU9TzLSZDl0fa91eGfHQsODM4/edit#heading=h.bosoc6wbso2g>`_